fxck/flex-layout/README.md

-# Angular 2 Layouts
+# Angular Layouts

 Angular Layouts provides a sophisticated layout API using FlexBox CSS + mediaQuery.
-This module provides Angular 2 developers with component layout features using a custom Layout API, mediaQuery observables,and injected DOM flexbox-2016 css stylings.
+This module provides Angular developers with component layout features using a custom Layout API, mediaQuery observables,and injected DOM flexbox-2016 css stylings.

 *  This implementation of Angular Layouts is independent of Angular Material (v1 or v2).
-*  This implementation is currently only available for Angular 2 applications.
+*  This implementation is currently only available for Angular applications.

+The Flexbox Layout features enable developers to organize UI page elements in row and column structures with alignments, resizing, and padding.
+These layouts can be nested and easily used with hierarchical DOM structures.
+Since the Layout applies/injects **Flexbox CSS**, DOM layout will fluidly update is positioning and sizes as the viewport size changes.

+Integrating **mediaQuery** features into the Layout engine enables the API to be responsive: DOM elements can adjust layout-directions, visibility, and sizing constraints based on specific viewport sizes such as desktop or mobile devices.

+####

+User stories include scenarios:

+#### Non-responsive :

+*  Layout elements in rows
+*  Layout elements in columns
+*  Nested containers should have isolated layout constraints
+*  Adjust container children sizes based on static percentages
+*  Adjust container children sizes based on static pixel values
+*  Adjust container children sizes based on expressions
+*  Adjust alignment of container children basedon static/dynamic values
+*  Container children resizing is dependent upon container layout directions

 ----

-#### Live Layout Demos
+### Live Layout Demos

 ![layoutdemos](https://cloud.githubusercontent.com/assets/210413/19868966/511c8eea-9f78-11e6-9692-7a23f399b502.jpg)